jsievers/tycho-demo/exercises/Exercise_02_Add_Test_Fragment/README.txt

 - Run the test: Right-click > Run As > JUnit Plugin Test
   - expected result: the test should fail with "java.lang.AssertionError: Not yet implemented"
+  - Note: make sure that both tychodemo.bundle as well as tychodemo.bundle.tests are active in the "Plugins" tab of the launch configuration (Use "Launch with: Plug-ins selected below only")

 - Add the fragment module to the reactor and run the build:
   - Add a pom.xml file with content: